 Well, if you have the resources, you can, and it is quite easy to make.
 Ladies and gentlemen of the DIY community put on your apron.

 We’ve already mentioned the types of oils you can use, though not exhaustively, but it pretty much summarises it.
-And you also know why you need essential oils in little quantities.
+And you also know why you need essential oils in small quantities.

 1. Get Ready!